xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 Case class in SparkSQL?<br />
 What is spark executor?<br />
 What is splittablity and block compression and How does it effects different file formats like CSV, JSON, XML, AVRO and Parquet?
+Difference between object, method, functions and classes?
+Difference between public, private and default value decrelation?
+is val and var public, private and default decrelation?
+deceralation of public, private and default types in python?
+Difference between a Data Engineer, Data Analyst and Data Scientist?